 Two of our test participants became billed customers on day one of going live.
 One of the customers is the world's largest logistics company, that plans to expand Discovery into its other markets.

 It is already the company's No. 1 product, in collective data processing; is on track to become No. 2 in revenue.

 Discovery has customers in 2 countries and has given the company its highest record of prospect interest.

 As on June 2020, I had moved on from the core team to other assignments, but the program has picked up pace.
 Discovery is already on its fourth major release, with big future plans.

 A Note on Privacy

-Throughout this case, I tried my best to balance the amount of data I share, to be just enough to showcase the product's journey, while preventing sensitive details, features and sales figures from being disclosed.
-This may have caused some of it to feel cursory, but I still hope it was informative (and enjoyable)!
+Throughout this case, I've tried my best to balance the amount of details I share to highlight this project's journey while avoiding sensitive data, features or sales figures from being disclosed.
+I still hope you found it informative and enjoyable!